-Starting today, one of the top business credit cards has a brand new massive bonus.
-Right now with the Ink Business Preferred® Credit Card you can earn 100,000 Chase Ultimate Rewards points after spending $15,000 in the first three months of opening the account.
+One of the top business credit cards has a brand massive bonus.
+The Ink Business Preferred® Credit Card you can earn 100,000 Chase Ultimate Rewards points after spending $15,000 in the first three months of opening the account.
 This card was already the best way to earn Chase Ultimate Rewards points when it had an 80,000-point bonus, but now it has the most valuable intro offer of any travel credit card.
-The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
-The card details on this page have not been reviewed or provided by the card issuer.

 Apply for the Chase Ink Business Preferred card here.